rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the object detection programming exercise.

 **Thoughts:** This one definitely took more than an hour.
 But it was pretty cool to see the result - I effectively made an object detector for self-driving cars.
 (The Coursera folks trained the network and provided quite a few helper functions, though.)
 That's week three down - only one more to go before I finish the course.

+### Day 96: 24 June 2018

+**Today's Progress**: Started the videos for week four.
+This week is about neural transfer and facial recognition.

+**Thoughts:** The neural transfer stuff looks interesting - it might be a fun one to try by myself outside of the course.